What Are Veneers?

 Veneers are thin, custom-made shells hand crafted of tooth-colored porcelain-ceramic materials.
 The purpose of a veneer is to correct the appearance of teeth that are stained, discolored, badly shaped, chipped or crooked.
 Veneers are designed to cover the front side of your teeth, and because they are so thin, only a small amount of tooth structure needs to be removed to make room for the veneer.

-Once bonded in place porcelain-ceramic veneers are as strong as your natural teeth and like your natural teeth they can chip or break if abused.
-We recommend that you avoid certain things that would damage even natural tooth structure, such as chewing ice, biting finger nails, hard candies, chicken bones or rib bones.
+Once bonded in place, porcelain-ceramic veneers are as strong as your natural teeth, but like your natural teeth, they can chip or break if abused.
+We recommend that you avoid certain things that would damage even natural tooth structure, such as biting ice, fingernails, hard candies, chicken bones or rib bones.

-Not only is it rewarding for our patients, but we also enjoy the feeling we receive when we help to improving someone’s smile and, in some small way, enhance their life.
-All of our team members are well-trained, experienced, friendly and caring and you will be treated with kindness and a service of excellence.
+Not only is it rewarding for our patients, but we also enjoy the feeling we receive when we help to improve someone’s smile and, in some small way, enhance their life.
+All of our team members are well-trained, experienced, friendly and caring, and you will be treated with kindness and a service of excellence.

 Grinding: If you grind or clench your teeth, we may recommend that you have a night guard made to protect your veneers and your natural teeth.
 This is particularly important if your veneers were placed to lengthen your teeth.